BarrosDan/BarrosDan/README.md

 💻 I am mainly a Backend Developer
 📚 I am studying Systems Analysis and Development at FIAP 📝 I have a strong interest in Software Engineering
-🌱 Learning about efficient designs for scalable systems 🌟 Main language: Java 😁
+🌟 Main language: Java 😁
 😃 I look forward to collaborate on impactful projects
 </pre>